Corrected generalized cross-validation for finite ensembles of penalized estimators: Non-asymptotic analysis for general ensembles

 Furthermore, if the same penalty $g_m$ is used for subsample estimate \eqref{eq:def-hbeta} across all $m\in [M]$, for any $\epsilon\in(0,1)$, we have

 Thus, if $(M, \mu^{-1}, p/n, n/k)$ are bounded from above by a constant independent of $n$, we have

-\end{restatable} \Cref{th:sub_full} shows the rate of convergence for both the \ovlp- and full-estimator are $n^{1/2}$.
+\end{restatable} \Cref{th:sub_full} shows the rate of convergence for both the \ovlp- and full-estimator are $n^{-1/2}$.
+Fixing other problem parameters $(\tau,c,\gamma,M)$, this bound in $n^{-1/2}$ is tight up to constants; e.g., see argument around equation (2.6) of \cite{bellec2020out} in the case of $M = 1$ and the Ordinary Least-Squares.
 It is worth noting that the upper bounds regarding $\tR_M^\sub$ and $\tR_M^\full$ in \eqref{eq:sub_full_moment_ineq} and \eqref{eq:sub_full_relative_error} are slightly different, especially in the dependence of the ratio $c=k/n$ and $\gamma$; the upper bounds of the full-estimator are tighter than the \ovlp-estimator in terms of its dependencies on $c$ and $\gamma$.
-While these upper bounds may not be optimal in the dependence on $c$ and $\gamma$, we empirically observe that the relative error of the full-estimator is smaller than the \ovlp-estimator, especially when $c$ is small, see \Cref{fig:k}.
+While these upper bounds may not be optimal in the dependence on $c$ and $\gamma$, we empirically observe that the relative error of the full-estimator is smaller than the \ovlp-estimator, especially when $c$ is small---see \Cref{fig:k}.
+We do not claim that the dependence on the parameter \(M\) is tight; rather, it appears to be an artifact of our proof technique.
+Specifically, while the current bound suggests that \(M \ll n^{1/6}\) is needed for the bound to approach zero, this condition is not necessary in practice.
+Empirical results in Section \ref{sec:simulations-large-M} indicate that the proposed estimators perform well for all values of \(M\).
+A major improvement for the current polynomial dependence in $M$ would come from replacing the bounds \eqref{eq:sub_full_moment_ineq} by novel exponential probability bounds for a single pair $(m,\ell)\in[M]^2$.
+Union bounds over $[M]^2$ pairs would then only induce a logarithmic dependence in $M$.
+Exponential bounds for the risk $\|\bSigma^{1/2}(\hbeta_m-\bbeta_0)\|^2$ and the residual $\|\by-\bX\hbeta_m\|^2$ are available, thanks to the CGMT \citep{celentano2020lasso,loureiro2021learning}.
+To derive exponential bounds for \eqref{eq:sub_full_relative_error}, one would also need similar exponential concentration bounds for the inner products $(\hbeta_m-\bbeta_0)^\top\bSigma(\hbeta_\ell-\bbeta_0)$ and for the degrees of freedom $\df_m$.
+One avenue to obtain exponential bounds for the inner products is the conditional Gordon inequality developed in \cite[Lemma F.2 and appendix L]{celentano2021cad}.
+On the other hand, we are not aware at this point of any tool that can provide exponential inequalities for the degrees of freedom $\df_m$, except in the special case of the Lasso \cite[Theorem 8]{celentano2020lasso}.
+The reason that the Lasso case is special and that this argument does not generalize to penalty functions different from the $\ell_1$ norm is discussed in \cite[around equation (3.8)]{bellec2020out}.